StevenMHernandez/cmsc312-operating-system-simulator/README.md

 * create GUI for monitoring and testing the system
 * implement a series of operating system commands
 * create a log with details of executed operations

+## Program File Generation

+To generate some more random program files, simply open up `scripts/build_programs.html` in a web browser.